AshleyF/FScheme/Docs/macros.md

 ## The Soul of Scheme

 We’re now getting into the language-oriented features of Scheme.
 This is why Scheme is one of my very favorite languages.
 Scheme is of course a multi-paradigm language; functional, imperative (next post), object oriented (soon), but most wonderfully and uniquely language-oriented.
 In object-oriented programming the approach is to extend the type system to your problem domain and then solve the domain-specific problem at hand using these new types.
 In language-oriented development you first extend the language itself (not just the type system) with domain specific constructs and then solve the problem.
-All of the recent hype around DSLs is old hat for Lisp guys.
+All of the recent hype (circa 2007) around DSLs is old hat for Lisp guys.

 Lisp has been called a “programmable programming language" and this language-oriented approach is what Alan Kay meant when he said, “Lisp isn't a language, it's a building material."
 I love how Paul Graham phrased the whole creative experience in his book On Lisp: “Language and program evolve together.
 Like the borders between two warring states, the boundary between language and program is drawn and redrawn, until eventually it comes to rest along the mountains and rivers, the natural frontiers of your problem.”